Skip to main content

 Speak of the Devil: An Interview with Sean Hogan, Writer/Director of The Devil's Business

 Director Sean Hogan is known to fans of horror cinema for his quietly unsettling and eerily atmospheric tales, usually set against a backdrop of urban gloom and featuring desperate characters with shady secrets.
 Lie Still followed the increasingly nightmarish experiences of a lonely young unemployed man staying in a creepy, strangely deserted old boarding house.
-House and Home, Hogan’s contribution to the Amicus-inspired contemporary British horror anthology Little Deaths, focused on the exploits of an upper-class couple with peculiar sexual tastes, who invite a homeless girl into their depravity.
+House and Home, Hogan’s contribution to the controversial British horror anthology Little Deaths, focused on the exploits of an upper-class couple with peculiar sexual tastes, who invite a homeless girl into their depravity.
 With horrific consequences.

 His most recent title, The Devil’s Business, tells of two hit men sent to murder an old associate of their underworld boss.
-To their increasing horror, they gradually begin to realise that things are not all they seem to be in their would-be target's house.
+To their increasing horror, they gradually realise that things are not all they seem to be in their would-be target's house.
 The discovery of a Satanic altar - and its shocking sacrifice - sends the pair on a descent into the shadowy darkness of their own tortured souls.
 Chilling confrontations with their worst fears ensue...
 That The Devil’s Business was released around the same time as the similarly themed Kill List, speaks as to why it was so cruelly overlooked.

 On the eve of its UK TV premiere on the Horror Channel, Mr Hogan talks about The Devil’s Business, the future of the horror film industry and the importance of a good script.